 Reclaiming What a Newsletter Can Be

-To rethink newsletters is to reclaim their original intent—to connect, not convert.
-To make someone’s inbox feel less like a to-do list and more like a familiar voice they’re glad to hear.
-It doesn’t need a “big takeaway.”
-Sometimes the act of showing up thoughtfully is the takeaway.
+To rethink newsletters is to reclaim their original intent, to connect, not convert.
+To make someone’s inbox feel less like a to-do list and more like a familiar voice they are glad to hear.